3D Printing Material: Composite Multicolor

-The material is as solid and breakable as porcelain, so its important to use caution when handling or transporting your object.
+The material is as solid and breakable as porcelain, so it is important to use caution when handling or transporting your object.
 Given its fragile nature, the material serves most effectively for ornamental objects, that aren’t handled much.

 As stated earlier, the object can handle temperatures of up to 60°C (140°F).
 Subject your object to temperatures higher than that will have a negative effect on its stability.
 Water contact should also be avoided: any contact with water has the ability to have an effect on the object.

 There are three finishing options available through Sculpteo: